A Guide to the 7 Wonders of the Ancient World

 The Great Pyramid of Giza (Egypt)

-The Great Pyramid of Giza, the oldest and only surviving structure among the original Wonders of the Ancient World, is a testament to the architectural and engineering prowess of ancient Egypt.
-Built around 2580–2560 BCE for Pharaoh Khufu, it originally stood at 146 meters (481 feet) tall, making it the tallest man-made structure for over 3,800 years.
-The pyramid consists of approximately 2.3 million limestone blocks, each weighing several tons, meticulously arranged to create a nearly perfect geometric masterpiece.
+The Great Pyramid of Giza, also known as the Pyramid of Khufu or the Pyramid of Cheops, is the oldest and only remaining wonder of the original Seven Wonders of the Ancient World.
+Constructed around 2580–2560 BCE during the reign of Pharaoh Khufu, it is an architectural and engineering marvel of ancient Egypt.
+The pyramid was built as a tomb for the pharaoh and was originally 146 meters (481 feet) tall, making it the tallest man-made structure in the world for over 3,800 years.
+It is composed of approximately 2.3 million limestone blocks, each weighing several tons, and is aligned with incredible precision.

 The Hanging Gardens of Babylon (Iraq, though debated)